coq/ceps/text/000-versioned-stdlib.md

 through OPAM packages, or by manually downloading and compiling the corresponding archives.

+More precisely, the OPAM package for Coq would not include the standard library nor the plugins anymore.
+There would be additional packages for those.
+External developments distributed through OPAM would specify the version (or version range) of Coq they depend on, but also the version (or version range) of the library they require.

 ## Call for contributors

 Once the split is done, it would be a good thing for the library to have